Installation

 • “Short vectors”: This type of vectorization is based on vector types, e.g. float4, which support arithmetic with implicit vector semantics as well as a number of ‘intrinsic’ functions.

-Loopy suports both.
+Loopy supports both.
 The first one, SIMT, is accessible by tagging inames with, e.g., l.0`.
 Accessing the second one requires using both execution- and data-reshaping capabilities in loopy.
 To start with, you need an array that has an axis with the length of the desired vector.
 If that’s not yet available, you may use loopy.split_array_axis() to produce one.
 Similarly, you need an iname whose bounds match those of the desired vector length.
 Again, if you don’t already have one, loopy.split_iname() will easily produce one.
 Lastly, both the array axis an the iname need the implementation tag "vec".
 Here is an example of this machinery in action:

 import numpy as np